[Remote] Supervising Editor, Science Desk/Health at NPR

 • Excellent news judgment

-• Flexibility and ability to work collaboratively with reporters and editors
+• Flexible and collaborative, able to work with reporters and editors on and off the science desk

-• Ability to work with a minimum of supervision, even in complicated situations
+• Ability to work independently with a minimum of supervision, even in complicated situations

 Responsibilities

-• Oversee multiplatform coverage by a group of reporters and editors, with a specific emphasis on consumer health team
+• Oversee multiplatform coverage by a group of reporters and editors, with emphasis on the consumer health team

-• Collaborate with desk deputies and Chief Science Editor to set coverage priorities for beats and themes
+• Collaborate with desk deputies and Chief Science Editor to set coverage priorities for beats and themes, focusing on younger and diverse audiences

-• Advocate on behalf of the Science Desk
+• Advocate on behalf of the Science Desk, including attending the network’s daily afternoon news meeting regularly

 • Maintain highest-quality broadcast, text, and multimedia standards